Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Proposed Method

 \subsection{Hypercube policy regularization framework}

-The Q-function approximator is capable of accurately estimating the Q-value of state actions $(s, a)$ in static datasets.
-It is therefore proposed that the Q-function approximator can also be used to accurately estimate the Q-value of $(s', a)$ with $|s - s'| \le \varepsilon $.
-Given these considerations, the hypercube policy regularization framework is proposed.

-The hypercube policy regularization framework is a method within the domain of offline RL that enables the agent to explore a range of actions within a hypercube, subsequently utilizing the best actions within this hypercube for policy clone.
-Compared with general policy regularization methods that only use the corresponding actions in the static dataset for policy clone during training, the hypercube policy regularization framework allows the agent to explore actions in the dataset that correspond to some similar states during the training process.
-Subsequently, the best action can be employed for policy clones, thereby enhancing the performance of the algorithm.
+The hypercube constraint framework proposed in this section partitions the state space into hypercubes, where the exploration of any state-action pair is confined to similar states and corresponding actions within the same hypercube.
 The hypercube partitioning can be obtained through the following two steps.
-The initial step is to divide the state space in the static dataset into a hypercube using an integer $\delta$.
+The initial step is to divide the state space in the static dataset into a hypercube by utilizing an integer $\delta$.
 This is achieved by obtaining the coordinates of the $i$-th dimension of any state $s$ in the static dataset in hypercube space, as outlined below:

 Where $\delta$ determines the accuracy of the hypercube segmentation, $ s_i^{\min}$ and $s_i^{\max}$ are respectively the minimum and maximum values of the $i$-th dimension of states in the static dataset. $n_{1}$ is the dimension of state space.